bjsi/incremental-writing/README.md

 You can also add the output from an inbuilt search to a queue.
 Do a search and click the button at the top of the search pane to try it out.

 You can also right click on folders, files and links to add them to queues through the context menu.

+## Support

+I want to put all of my energy into these projects and work on them full time!
+I also want to keep as much of my content open source and freely available as possible.
+That those seeking knowledge may find it!

+If you would like to support my work, I have a [Patreon page](https://www.patreon.com/experimental_learning) with rewards for each tier or you can [buy me a coffee](https://www.buymeacoffee.com/experilearning).